mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/crypto_trading.md

 4. 24/7 Trading
 5. Accessibility

+## What is Initial Margin
+1. Reserved Margin + Initial margin positions
+1. The amount of margin required to open a position

 ## What is reserved margin
 1. Margin required to support current open orders (spot or derivative)
 1. Included in Initial Margin

-## What is Initial Margin
-1. Reserved Margin + Initial margin positions
-1. The amount of margin required to open a position

-## Margin Maintenance limit
-1. Minimum amount of margin assets value required to prevent liquidation

 ## Margin Assets Value
 1. The total USD equivalent value of all eligible assets available for margin